ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 }
 ```

 - Claude 3.5 has the best output as it gets the exception right and it tests the right piece (the Queen, no the Pawn).
-The position it tries to move the piece to is a valid moving pattern, but it's out of the chess board.
+The position it tries to move the piece to is a valid moving pattern, but it's out of the chess board as we wanted.

 - You might notice that some test cases are missing.
 You can ask Copilot if some test cases were generated.
-For example: `Is there a test for checking if I can capture a chess piece of the same color as my chess piece?`.
+For example: `Is there a test for checking if I can capture a chess piece of the same color as my chess piece?`

 ### Testing the Rook